tanbro/redis_func_cache/README.md

 The library supports [hiredis](https://github.com/redis/hiredis).
 Installing it can significantly improve performance.
 It is an optional dependency and can be installed by running: `pip install redis_func_cache[hiredis]`.

-If [Pygments](https://pygments.org/) is installed, the library will automatically remove comments and empty lines from Lua scripts evaluated on the [Redis](https://redis.io/) server, which can improve performance slightly. *Pygments* is also an optional dependency and can be installed by running: `pip install redis_func_cache[pygments]`.
+If [Pygments](https://pygments.org/) is installed, the library will automatically remove comments and empty lines from Lua scripts evaluated on the [Redis](https://redis.io/) server, which can slightly improve performance. *Pygments* is also an optional dependency and can be installed by running: `pip install redis_func_cache[pygments]`.

 ## Data structure

 The library combines a pair of [Redis][] data structures to manage cache data:

-- The first one is a sorted set, which stores the hash values of the decorated function calls along with a score for each item.
+- The first is a sorted set, which stores the hash values of the decorated function calls along with a score for each item.

     When the cache reaches its maximum size, the score is used to determine which item to evict.

-- The second one is a hash map, which stores the hash values of the function calls and their corresponding return values.
+- The second is a hash map, which stores the hash values of the function calls and their corresponding return values.

 This can be visualized as follows:

 ![data_structure](images/data_structure.svg)

-The main idea of eviction policy is that the cache keys are stored in a set, and the cache values are stored in a hash map.
+The main idea of the eviction policy is that the cache keys are stored in a set, and the cache values are stored in a hash map.
 Eviction is performed by removing the lowest-scoring item from the set, and then deleting the corresponding field and value from the hash map.

-Here is an example showing how the *LRU* cache's eviction policy works(maximum size is 3):
+Here is an example showing how the *LRU* cache's eviction policy works (maximum size is 3):

 ![eviction_example](images/eviction_example.svg)

-The [`RedisFuncCache`][] executes a decorated function with specified arguments and cache its result.
+The [`RedisFuncCache`][] executes a decorated function with specified arguments and caches its result.
 Here's a breakdown of the steps:

-1. **Initialize Scripts**: Retrieve two Lua script objects for cache hitting and update from `policy.lua_scripts`.
+1. **Initialize Scripts**: Retrieve two Lua script objects for cache hit and update from `policy.lua_scripts`.
 1. **Calculate Keys and Hash**: Compute the cache keys using `policy.calc_keys`, compute the hash value using `policy.calc_hash`, and compute any additional arguments using `policy.calc_ext_args`.
-1. **Attempt Cache Retrieval**: Attempt retrieving a cached result.
+1. **Attempt Cache Retrieval**: Attempt to retrieve a cached result.
 If a cache hit occurs, deserialize and return the cached result.
 1. **Execute User Function**: If no cache hit occurs, execute the decorated function with the provided arguments and keyword arguments.
-1. **Serialize Result and Cache**: Serialize the result of the user function and store it in redis.
+1. **Serialize Result and Cache**: Serialize the result of the user function and store it in Redis.
 1. **Return Result**: Return the result of the decorated function.

 ```mermaid